armandyam/armandyam.github.io/_pages/about.md

     </center>
 </div>

 Please note that I am actively building a workflow where this website is updated automatically through Python scripts, backed by a small personal data management system that keeps my website, CV, and other profiles consistent from a single source of truth.
 As I improve this setup, you might occasionally notice small formatting issues, missing links, or slightly outdated sections.
 If you spot anything off, I would genuinely appreciate a quick message so I can fix it.
+Looking forward to your feedbacks!

 ## Recent Updates